 The winter weather was decidely pleasant when I set out for the village of Bushley in Warwickshire, I had one CWGC grave to photograph so it was worth the walk to get there.
 However, this was really a test to see how well I could cope with an extended walk like this.
 Unfortunately I have been suffering with unspecific hip and back pain and that has really curtailed my meanderings in the countryside.
 The church of St Peter is just over 3km away via the Mythe Bridge, which is not really far until you factor in the return walk and the gallivanting I had planned for my return trip.

-over the River Severn
+crossing the River Severn

 and then following the signs until you reach the village which is in Warwickshire as opposed to Gloucestershire.